hamzacyberpatcher/2048/README.md

 It uses classes to make the board and running the game, idk whats the appropriate word for it maybe its object oriented programming i guess

+<h1>To play the game</h1>

+use arrow keys to move the tiles on the board press S to save press L to load a save file press R to reset the game press U to undo press Q to exit

 If u have a cat do pet it for me

 meow meow meow